 Almeida Theatre, Battersea Arts Centre, Bush Theatre, Donmar Warehouse, Gate Theatre, Greenwich Theatre, Hampstead Theatre, Lyric Theatre Hammersmith, Royal Court Theatre, Soho Theatre, Theatre Royal Stratford East, Tricycle Theatre, Unicorn Theatre and Young Vic.

-LTC runs projects and initiatives in six priority areas:
+LTC runs projects and initiatives in several areas:

 - Environmental sustainability

 We are also keen to share our practice and learning, and to advocate for the sector.

 This group of theatres form a powerhouse of British theatre and a cornerstone of London’s reputation as a cultural capital, a role recognised in terms of public investment.

 - The combined annual turnover of the consortium is in excess of £50 million.

 - For every £1 of ACE investment, the consortium generates on average a further £4 to spend on making world-class work and keeping these beautiful theatre spaces open to the public.

 - The 14 consortium theatres sell nearly 1,400,000 tickets per year—more than the National or Royal Opera House.

 - Across the LTC, we employ over 1,500 core staff per year plus 1,000s more artists, stage management and freelancers.